mshumko/sampex/README.md

 # sampex
-Programs to download and load SAMPEX data.
+Programs to easily load SAMPEX data.
 So far it contains loader classes for the HILT, PET, and LICA data, as well as the Attitude files.

 # Install
 ```bash